codefresh-io/docs.codefresh.io/_docs/configure-ci-cd-pipeline/introduction-to-codefresh-pipelines.md

 To use the Docker cache effectively in Codefresh you should follow the [standard best practices](https://docs.docker.com/develop/develop-images/dockerfile_best-practices/) for minimizing layers.

-Regarding the caching of your work space you also need to remember that
+Regarding the caching of your workspace you also need to remember that

 1. Only the Codefresh volume at `/codefresh/volume` is cached between builds.
 This includes your project git repository but excludes common work directories such as `/tmp/`, `/root/`, `/home/`, `/var` that you might be using in your builds
 1. Codefresh runs a `git reset` and a `git clean` in your project repository everytime a pipeline starts.
 This means that all artifacts that you wish to be cached should be in your `.gitignore` file.
 A common example would be the `node_modules` folder.
 If you don't place it in `.gitignore`, it will be deleted at the start of each build making it much slower.